How to Become an Acupuncturist

 The best way to find out what an acupuncture school is like is by visiting.
 Schools may put on multiple admissions events a year for prospective students.

-Similarly, to get a feel for the campus and the life of a student, you can schedule an individual tour.
+Similarly, to get a feel for the campus and the life of a student, you can schedule a tour.
+Also, you may want to see if you can shadow a student and talk directly with faculty.

 What is the program’s educational approach?